 Solar Pool heating: $5.00 per estimated therm displaced

-There are a number of benefits to home solar energy.
-You can save money, qualify for tax benefits, and reduce emissions.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can save money, raise your property values, and qualify for tax benefits.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Hillsborough has extremely high daily sunlight levels, so you could recoup your investment in as little as 7.1 years per 5 kW of rated capacity.